Taiping, Perak: Rail

 Taiping railway station was the first operational train station in Malaysia.
 Originally, the station served the local tin mines, transporting ore to Port Weld (now Kuala Sepetang) and mine workers to their dedicated settlements.
 In the 1930s, railway connections to major towns like Ipoh, Kuala Lumpur, and Singapore started.
 The Taiping-Port Weld line was dismantled by KTMB in the 1980s.

 The station was previously served only by KTM Intercity trains, with a one-way trip to KL Sentral taking about six hours.
 Since 1 July 2015, the station is also served by KTM ETS's ETS Ekspres service, reducing travel times on the same route to about three hours.
 Taiping is also a stop on the ETS Transit service between Ipoh and Padang Besar.
+The station is also served by the KTM Komuter Northern Sector.

+Bus

+2 major public bus companies serve Taiping, and provide affordable and convenient connections to nearby towns.
+Blue Omnibus operates routes to coastal Kuala Sepetang (77), traditional craft hub Beruas (76), Pantai Remis (75), and industrial Sri Manjung - Lumut (84).
+Red Omnibus serves the royal town of Kuala Kangsar (54), agricultural Batu Kurau, historical border town Parit Buntar (8), and Selama (2).